Skip to main content

 Image used with permission by copyright holder

-The first Hellblade game had essentially two modes of gameplay: Exploration and puzzle-solving, and combat.
-Neither element was especially deep or challenging, especially the combat, due to the small budget and team, however, the game still shone thanks to incredibly impressive visuals, audio design in depicting Senua’s psychosis, and treatment of issues relating to mental health.
-Based on what we’ve seen, it looks like all of those positive notes from the first game will be back, and better than ever, plus a more in-depth combat system.
+The first Hellblade game focused on exploration, puzzle-solving, and combat.
+Neither element was especially deep nor challenging, especially the combat, due to the small budget and team.
+However, the game still shone thanks to incredibly impressive visuals, audio design that helped depict Senua’s psychosis, and the treatment of issues relating to mental health.
+Based on what we’ve seen, it looks like all of those positive notes from the first game will be back and better than ever, along with a more in-depth combat system.

 Preorder